uday-uppal/Parameter-Optimization/README.md

 <br>
 <br>
 # Result
-The best accuracy was found to be 90.13%.
+The best accuracy of Support Vector Machine was found to be 90.13%.
 <br><br>

 The best Nu value is 0.06630325